Best Crypto Wallets

 2. Fund Assets

-Once you’re set up, you can fund your account right then and there.
-Exodus even has the capability to bring in other assets if you have cryptocurrency that is already in your holdings.
-Add them to your wallet and transfer them in easily.
+Once you’re set up, you can fund your account right away.
+Exodus even has the capability to bring in other crypto assets you already own.
+Add them to your wallet with ease.

 There are some great video tutorials for Exodus customers that walk you through this process.
 Once you’re set up and funded, you can manage and make transactions from there.